Nefariusmag/Generate-Short-Link/README.md

 # Generate-Short-Link
-This application will be generate short link for you
+This application will generate short link for you